Help save our oceans by raising a glass of French Le Rosé Bleu

 A new rosé from Saint-Tropez in Provence is on a serious mission: to not only delight palates around the planet but also help save it.

 Two varietals of Le Rosé Bleu are helping to support Plastic Ocean International’s Rethink.
 Refill. campaign, which makes reducing your plastic usage easier by providing water refill stations and reusable bottles to the public, as well as organising beach clean-up initiatives and global multi-language education programs.
 Lend a hand to the cause by wrapping your mitts around a glass of pale pink Cuvée Or boasting hints of grapefruit, lychee and mango, or the light and fruity Cuvée Argent made with Grenache and Rolle grape varieties.
-Head online to buy a bottle or 12 of Le Rosé Bleu, or keep an eye on restaurant wine lists and independent bottle shop fridges near you.
+Head online to buy a bottle or 12 of Le Rosé Bleu, order a glass at The Fish House in Burleigh Heads, and keep an eye on local restaurant wine lists and independent bottle shop fridges near you.